scodes73/RK62_Tri-Nethra/README.md

 * [Firebase] - A comprehensive app development platform with highly efficient backend accessibility
 * [Flutter] - UI toolkit for building natively compiled multiplatform applications from a single codebase.
 * [Python] - a programming language that lets you work quickly and integrate systems more effectively
+* [Dialogflow] - Dialogflow is a highly efficient AI based natural language understanding platform that makes it easy to design and integrate an interactive voice response system.
 * Several APIs including [Google Maps] and [Google Places]